LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * Refer to the GIF above, the message will say `Open` instead of `Install`

 ## <span translate="no">GitHub</span> Build Details

+!!! note "To Do"
+    Update this section know the TestFlight information is displayed on Settings screen.

 In the Loop app, once installed on your phone, tap on `Settings -> Support -> Issue Report`.
 The graphic below shows an example of the Build Details included in the report.